quasarframework/quasar-ui-qmarkdown/docs/src/pages/developing/using-qmarkdown.md

 ## Global Properties

-QMarkdown has the ability to set some global properties via the `useQMarkdownGlobalProps` function.
+QMarkdown has the ability to set global properties via the `useQMarkdownGlobalProps` function.

 To set it up site wide, put it into a boot file.
 The function takes an object containing the **camelCase** naming of the props for QMarkdown.